Skip to main content

 • Limit to a single platform

-• Do not add features not needed to directly support the single platform (such as custom services)
+• Do not add features not needed to directly support the single platform (such as custom service actions)

 • Do not mix clean-ups and new features in a single pull request.